Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:problem} provides a mathematical framework for the nested simulation problem.
 Section~\ref{sec:estimator} defines our pooled LR estimator and discusses its properties.
 In Section~\ref{sec:design}, we propose the experiment design framework to optimize sampling and pooling decisions.
-Asymptotic properties of the nested simulation statistics computed from the experiment design are analyzed in Section~\ref{sec:asymptotics} followed by their empirical evaluations in Section~\ref{sec:expr}.
-Conclusions are provided in Section~\ref{sec:conclusion}.
+Asymptotic properties of the nested simulation statistics computed from the experiment design are analyzed in Section~\ref{sec:asymptotics} followed by the analysis on the simulation budget growth rate in Section~\ref{sec:opt.obj}.
+Empirical evaluations and conclusions are provided in Sections~\ref{sec:expr} and~\ref{sec:conclusion}, respectively.